rajkunamaneni/RSA-Cryptography/README.md

 ## Required Library

-This program use The GNU Multiple Precision Arithmetic Library (GMP).
+This program use the GNU Multiple Precision Arithmetic Library (GMP).
 Download the [latest package](https://gmplib.org).

 ## Build